Sign In Register

 Safety Score

-Princeton has an average annual temperature of 61°F (16°C).
+Princeton enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 42°F in January while summers reach 80°F in July.
-Annual precipitation is 46.7 inches.
+The area gets 310 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 46.7 inches (wetter than the 38-inch national average).
+The area receives 1.3 inches of snow annually.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 738 feet.

 Temperature